chrisdemetriad/crypto-exchange/README.md

 Thank you for taking the time to check my solution.

-Please navigate to the project directory then use `npm start` to start the app.
+Please navigate to the project directory, install packages using `npm install`, then use `npm start` to start the app.

 ## Features